spookbench/spooknotes/blogposts/amiga_dmscn/0_architecture_overview/index.md

 - **"Slow" RAM (also know as "pseudo fast" RAM)** - this one is a bit tricky.
 In A1000 the Agnus chip could address only 512K of RAM.
 In early revisions of A500 it was replaced with "Fat Agnus" which still supported only 512K of *chip* RAM, but also allowed to add another 512K of memory that is neither chip RAM nor a true fast RAM.

 Custom chips are the backbone of the Amiga system, taking most of the load off of the m68k CPU to manage audio, video and and I/O.
-Let's take a looks as some of the most useful features they provide.
+Let's take a looks as some of the most useful features they provide, starting with the two coprocessors that live inside the Agnus chip.

 ## Copper

-Inside Agnus lives the Amiga's coprocessor, *Copper*.
 It's a simple, yet powerful tool that gives you almost a full control over the video system, via the feature called *Copper lists*.
 Copper list consists of a programmer-defined set of instructions that will be called once every frame, either during a *vertical blanking period* or when the beam hits a specific X,Y cooridnates on the screen.
 For example, it's very commonly used for various palette modifications, look at this screenshot from a game *"Shadow of the beast"*: